“Be Free.”

 Features are the extra flavor of character creation and progression.
 They allow you to add on new abilities, or to strengthen existing ones as your character grows and learns throughout their travels.
 You will mainly be taking features from the features reference, though there are some optional ones in other sections as well.

 A downtime scene represents your characters doing light activity, eating, recuperating, etc, allowing you to recover your stamina and exchange your named items.
-These scenes are open ended, with a threshold of 5 points per stamina recovered for all characters.
+These scenes are open ended, with each character having their own pool.
+The threshold for this depends on the living conditions your character finds themselves in.

 Building a character in Uune is a relatively straightforward process.
 Follow these steps to build a character in the first chapter of their story.